Skip to Content

 Riding a sheep and sipping a (ginger) beer on the ferry ride to MONA

 Your MONA experience starts on the ferry.
 Grab a drink at the bar then explore the ship.
-You can sit inside in a cushy booth, but if you head outside, you can sit on a sheep!
+You can sit inside in a cushy booth, but if you head outside, you can sit on a sheep or a tiger!

 There’s also a VIP experience called the “Posh Pit” with a private seating area and complimentary food and drink.
 We skipped the Posh Pit and just got standard tickets, but I still thought it was great.